DogsonPl/bot_for_messenger/README.md

 # Asynchronous Bot for messenger

+## This is version with works without a webpage.
+It`s not longer supported
 ## Important note 1: Bot works only on Linux
 ## Important Note 2: Bot is in Polish language.
 Sorry for that, but I created this bot to polish groups on messenger
 ### Clone the repo: